 I was most interested in finding out the causes of the stress generated by blogging and as we saw above, time management is one of the main reasons for bloggers to feel strained or overwhelmed.
 Many bloggers post more than once a week and feel the pressure to post on a certain time of week to maintain their readership.

-Other reasons for stressed caused by blogging landed related to finances and feeling that there was just too much work to get done.
+Other reasons for stress caused by blogging was related to finances and feeling that there was just too much work to get done.
 Many bloggers are solo-entrepreneurs or wait to hire a virtual assistant, which means there is a lot of work to get done by just one person.

 Most interestingly, over 50% of respondents attributed their stress to comparing themselves to other bloggers.
 From my own experience, this can be very easy to do - especially when you are a new blogger and are just learning the ins-and-outs of blogging or have not yet solidified your brand.
 It can be too easy to look at other bloggers content and feel a sense of doubt within yourself.